As well as Multi-Fuel Stove Installation we can supply Log Burners from most manufacturers.

 This will ultimately depend on 1) the age of the house 2) the condition of the chimney 3) whether it has been previously lined with clay or pumice.
 As our engineers are HETAS accredited we have the working knowledge to be able to answer this question in depth over the phone.

 Yes!
 Sooty and Sweeps offer the highest quality rigid chimnies which enables us to build a stove almost anywhere in a building.
-We would still need to carry out an on-site survey before your booked your fitting.
+We would still need to carry out an on-site survey before your book your fitting.

 This is very dependent on the area you are trying to heat, big rooms will need an adequately sized stove, whilst small rooms would need a smaller stove.
 If you have a stove in a fireplace it is important to ensure that it fits into your fireplace opening with sufficient clearance.
 Due to this we would suggest having an on-site survey done before you purchase a stove, as we can calculate the correct size needed for your fireplace and help you make the best choice.
 Factors that need to be taken into consideration when looking for a stove/wood burner are: the insulation value of the walls, if the windows in the room and single or double glazing, whether you have high or vaulted ceilings, and the insulation value of your attic.
 Having stairs to another room, archways or having your stove near door openings are just a few things that can affect the distribution of heat.
 Due to all of these issues, we suggest having one of our HETAS accredited engineers perform an on-site survey, this ensures you will save money and not waste it on a stove that may not have the correct heating requirements.